3 min read

 Your current process isn’t built to scale with your team or growth

 At Your Payroll Department (YPD), part of the Kaizen CPAs family, we’ve been helping small businesses simplify payroll and HR for over 20 years.
-We offer dedicated, proactive support—someone who knows your business, speaks your language, and is just a call or email away.
+You’ll work with a dedicated specialist—someone who knows your business and is just a call or email away.